le0pard/mongodb_logger/README.md

 1. Add the following line to your ApplicationController:

         include MongodbLogger::Base

+1. For use with Heroku you need to prevent the rails\_log\_stdout plugin from being added by Heroku:

+        mkdir vendor/plugins/rails_log_stdout
+        touch vendor/plugins/rails_log_stdout/.gitkeep

 1. Add MongodbLogger settings to database.yml for each environment in which you want to use the MongodbLogger.
 The MongodbLogger will also look for a separate mongodb\_logger.yml or mongoid.yml (if you are using mongoid) before looking in database.yml.